csftracermodeling/csftracermodeling/README.md

 - FreeSurfer needs to be installed
 - the conda environment `diffusion-fenics-env` needs to be installed (see below)
-- The following folders/files are needed and can be obtained from ??? and should be put into the top level in your cloned reposity as:
+- The following folders/files are needed and can be obtained from https://github.com/bzapf/rawdata and should be put into the top level under `/data/` in your cloned reposity as:
 ```
 ├──data
     ├──freesurfer